-Can you see how different sized apertures affect the brightness of this image?
+Can you see how different apertures affect the brightness of this image?

 We use words like "wide open" or "large" to describe a big aperture setting, versus words like "stopped down" or "narrow" to describe a small opening.

-The setting you pick for your aperture directly affects how much light is reaching your camera sensor.
+The setting you pick directly affects how much light is reaching your camera sensor.
 A large, wide opening lets in tons of light, giving you a brighter exposure.
 A small, narrow aperture lets in less light resulting in a darker exposure.